Stories

 What Research Shows About AI Companion Users

-- But there are trade-offs: Research found that "the more a participant felt socially supported by AI, the lower their feeling of support was from close friends and family."
+• But there are trade-offs.
+A separate study found that the more a participant felt socially supported by AI, the lower their feeling of support was from close friends and family — cited in Bernardi 2025; longitudinal evidence on cause-and-effect is limited.

 Common Patterns